kormilitzin/the-signature-method-in-machine-learning/README.md

 ### Important:
 the input array should always be in the form: `length_of_stream x dimension_of_stream`.
 For example, two dimensional array consisting of 4 points, should be reshaped as `4x2` array (rows are data points and columns are unique streams).

-It is crucial to understand each term in the resulting signature.
-The general form of the signatures is given by iterated integrals (_projections_ or _coordinates_) of a path.

-* The first term of the signature is always `1`, as it corresponds to a zeroth-order approximation (or a constant).
-* The second and the thirds terms correspond to a _linear_ approximation, the signature term denoted by the multi-index ![f3]